zhemp/Haskell-ToDo/README.md

 #### Challenges that still can be tried:
   muti-devices synchronization

+### Goal accomplishment
+We have nearly accomplished all the objectives we set at the project's outset, with the exception of network synchronization.
+This was due to our realization that such a feature is not particularly valuable for a terminal-based to-do list.
+Instead, we shifted our focus to implementing "themes" to enhance the visual appeal of the to-do list.
+I believe we have successfully achieved this revised goal, making the application more attractive and user-friendly.
 ## Progress at Dec 1
 We finished the following tasks:
 - User Interface (UI) Development: The user interface has been defined and implemented, ensuring that users can interact effectively with the system.